deacona/the-ball-is-round/reports/intl_02_euro_2020.md

 Inspired by my performance in an office World Cup predictor, I decided to take that [model](intl_01_world_cup_2018.md) and, hopefully, improve on it for Euro 2020.

-I wasn't part of a similar competition this time, so decided to enter UEFA's online prediction competition.
+I wasn't part of a similar workplace competition this time, so decided to enter UEFA's online prediction competition.

 __The data__